-3.11.1 The review panel Chairperson will submit a draft report (through the review support officer) to the Portfolio Manager on the panel’s findings in relation to the terms of reference, including any recommendations, usually by no later than six weeks after conclusion of the site visit.
+3.10.1 The review panel Chairperson will submit a draft report (through the review support officer) to the Portfolio Manager on the panel’s findings in relation to the terms of reference, including any recommendations, by no later than six weeks after conclusion of the site visit.

-3.11.7 After consideration of the report by the Vice-Chancellor and President, the Portfolio Manager will provide members of the University Executive and the Director of the relevant organisational unit with a copy of the final report and discuss the findings with the Director.
+3.10.7 The Portfolio Manager will then provide members of the University Executive and the Director of the relevant organisational unit with a copy of the final report and discuss the findings with the Director.

-3.11.8 The Director will provide senior staff of the organisational unit with a copy of the final report.
+3.10.8 The Director will provide their senior staff with a copy of the final report.

-3.11.10 The Director may provide a copy of the final report to external stakeholders if thought appropriate.
+3.10.10 The Director may provide a copy of the final report to external stakeholders if appropriate.

-• initiate discussion of the review report by relevant unit staff, any relevant unit committees/reference groups, and senior members of other University entities upon which recommendations or findings contained in the report may impinge
+• initiate discussion of the review report by relevant staff, any relevant committees/reference groups, and senior members of other areas of the University impacted by recommendations or findings contained in the report

 • develop a draft review response and action plan addressing the recommendations and other matters of significance in the review report